hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 ~~~
 {: .output}

-To make more easy the data vs. MC final plot, we can define the following function that makes a histogram of the data and calculates the poisson uncertainty in each bin.
+To make more easy the data vs. MC final plot, we can define the following helper function that makes a histogram of the data and calculates the poisson uncertainty in each bin.
 When we want to make a plot that includes uncertainties we need to use the `plt.errorbar` function.

 ~~~